ondrejbiza/racetrack/README.md

 A (tabular) Monte Carlo agent can successfully solve this task after 50000 training episode.
 I show three testing episodes for each of the environments below.

-The agent learn the drive in all three tracks.
+The agent learns to drive in all three tracks.
 However, it sometimes gets penalized for driving off the track because of the random noise added to the car's position.

 <p float="left">